BobertBoo/The_Odin_Project_Notes/README.md

 210127
 Goals: Finish some css I need to get this done by this week, CSS just seems so mind numbing to me, I'm about to skip and go to object oriented programming.

+210129
+Goals: Other than going to the moon, I've almost completed this certificate.